zvozin/Functional_Programming_in_Kotlin/README.md

 ## Pertinent differences between Scala and Kotlin

-Kotlin differs from Scala three ways: some things are missing, others are different, others are in Kotlin but no in Scala.
+Kotlin differs from Scala three ways: some things are missing, others are different, others are in Kotlin but not in Scala.
+A few differences I consider worth mentioning off the bat are below.

 #### Missing in Kotlin